-Larch Valley Trail is a 6.7 mile out and back trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from June until August.
+Larch Valley Trail is a 6.7 mile out and back trail located near Lake Louise, Alberta, Canada that features a lake and is rated as moderate.
+The trail is primarily used for hiking and walking and is best used from June until August.

 What a beautiful hike.
 We were blessed with a great sunny day.
 After a series of 10 steep switchbacks, you are greeted by the magnificent Larch Valley forest and its Larch trees that turn yellow in early autumn and the awesome valley of the 10 peaks as a background.
 We would rate this as a moderate but challenging hike.
 It is a busy trail so start early.
 We pushed on to the base of the Sentinel Pass for some more gorgeous views.
 Definitely recommend this hike especially during early autumn.

 Very beautiful hike!
 It starts out with switchbacks as soon as you start out - you're climbing for the first 45 minutes or so.
 Then it opens up to the beautiful valley.
 Worth seeing the larches during the fall seasons for sure!
 Was very happy we started out earlier as the trail was packed coming down.

 Great hike.
 Larch trees in full golden color.
 Glad we did it Friday, as tomorrow it will be packed with scenery seekers.

 Beautiful place to hike but very busy with tourists.

 Amazing!
 Outstanding!
 Highly recommend - especially in Sept.

 Fantastic hike.
 Would have been much better if it wasn't so cloudy in the morning.
 However, towards the end of the hike, it started to clear up and it was beautiful.

 Absolutely beautiful in the fall, but expect the trail to be completely packed with tourists (as Moraine Lake area usually is).
 Despite the heavy population, it's very worth it.
 Easy hike!
 Add difficulty by continuing to sentinel pass.